 Moving to Dublin

 As a destination for emigres, Dublin’s recent fortunes have been more mixed.
-As the capital of the Republic, the city’s fortunes have risen and fallen with those of the country as a whole in recent years.
-At the turn of the millenium Dublin was at the forefront of Irish economic expansion - a boom which led to extensive property development, the attraction of large multinational companies, record low unemployment and the Celtic Tiger epithet.
+As the capital of the Republic, the city’s prosperity have risen and fallen with those of the country as a whole in recent years.
+At the turn of the millennium Dublin was at the forefront of Irish economic expansion - a boom which led to extensive property development, the attraction of large multinational companies, record low unemployment and the Celtic Tiger epithet.

 Thinking of moving to Dublin?